nogringo/nostr-todo-sdk/NIP.md

 Supported statuses:
 - `DOING` - Todo is in progress
 - `DONE` - Todo is completed
+- `BLOCKED` - Todo is blocked/waiting on something

 By default, todos have no status marker and are considered "pending" or "to do".
 Status events should only be created when the status changes.